OFFICE OF THE SELECTBOARD

 Open Meeting Law/Public Records Request – Document Drafts – Guidance & training

-Recent request by a member of the press to get a copy of the town plan, that is still in the draft process.
-In an email response, VLCT attorney Garrett Baxter said under 1 VSA 317(b) in regards to distributing draft records, the broad term includes any written or recorded information regardless of physical form or characteristics which is produced or acquired in the course of the public agency’s business.
-Christofferson will review the exemptions section from VLCT, as the town plan is a work in process and is “preliminary to policy, action or budget”, which classifies as exemptions.
+In response to a recent request by a member of the press to get a copy of the town plan being drafted, Edwards consulted with VLCT.VLCT attorney Garrett Baxter said under 1 VSA 317(b) records is a broad term includes any written or recorded information regardless of physical form or characteristics which is produced or acquired in the course of the public agency’s business.
+He advised giving the draft as produced in public meeting, to requestors.
+Edwards had forwarded this recommendation to Fox, who responded to the request.
+Christofferson stated that she wished to review the exemptions guidance from VLCT, as the town plan is a work in process and is “preliminary to policy, action or budget”, which may qualify as exemptions.
+Edwards stated that Baxter said if the board wished to withhold these records they should consult with the town attorney.

 Appointment for the Town Health Officer

-Edwards made a motion to appoint Sue Kelly as the Town Health Officer for a three year term.
+Edwards made a motion to appoint Sue Kelly as the Town Health Officer for a three-year term.
 Christofferson seconded.
 Motion carried 5-0.

 OLD BUSINESS